Thompson Sampling with a Mixture Prior: FINITE-HORIZON RL

 \subsection{General Analysis Outline}

-Here, we state a general analysis outline for \mts in the finite-horizon RL setting.
-On a high-level, \mts operates the same as in \cref{alg:ts} but with MDP $M_t$ instead of parameters $\theta_t$ and policy $\pi_t$ instead of action $A_t$.
-Formally, \mts would, for episode $t$, sample a latent state $S_t \sim P_t$, then MDP conditioned on the sampled latent state $M_t \sim P_t(\cdot \mid S_t)$.
-Finally, the policy chosen at episode $t$ would maximize its expected value $\pi_t = \arg\max_{\pi}V_{M_t}(\pi)$.
-This algorithm is a generalization of PSRL in \citet{mdp_posterior_sampling}, where a mixture prior is used instead of a unimodal one.
+In finite-horizon RL, \mts operates as \cref{alg:ts}, but with MDP $M_t$ instead of parameters $\theta_t$ and policy $\pi_t$ instead of action $A_t$.
+That is, \mts in episode $t$ first samples latent state $S_t \sim P_t$, then the MDP conditioned on the sampled latent state $M_t \sim P_t(\cdot \mid S_t)$.
+Finally, the chosen policy in episode $t$ maximizes the value $\pi_t = \arg\max_{\pi}V_{M_t}(\pi)$.
+This algorithm is a generalization of PSRL \citep{mdp_posterior_sampling}, where a mixture prior is used.
+While bandit analyses can be often adapted to RL, we make a notable deviation.
+Prior works construct confidence intervals for each state of an MDP \citep{mdp_posterior_sampling,mdp_information_theory}.
+This cannot be done with latent variables, which are shared by all states.
+Therefore, we construct the intervals over entire MDP trajectories.